MohamedYassineTurki/Startup-Devops/README.md

 ### IAM
 - Start with node IAM policies that allow necessary calls (e.g., Secrets Manager access).
-- Plan migration to **IRSA** (IAM Roles for Service Accounts) for pod-level identities and least-privilege access.
+- Planing to migrate to **IRSA** (IAM Roles for Service Accounts) for pod-level identities and least-privilege access.

 ### Least Privilege
 - Grant only the required permissions to CI/CD service roles and node roles.